Need Your Security Budget Approved? Two Components to Increase Success

 Two Components of a Successful Budget Request

 1: Funds to Close Compliance Gaps

 Businesses understand the language of compliance.
-Regulatory gaps and deficiencies can prevent companies from entering markets, and have real impact on the organization’s ability to win and retain contracts.
-By tying budget line items to specific compliance gaps, CISO’s can implement short and long-term projects to remediate the deficiencies, and show actual value through compliance achievements.
+Regulatory gaps and deficiencies can prevent companies from entering markets, and have a real impact on the organization’s ability to win and retain contracts.
+By tying budget line items to specific compliance gaps, CISO’s can implement short and long-term projects to remediate the deficiencies and show actual value through compliance achievements.
 If in addition to compliance gains, those funds also help grow the maturity of the security organization as a whole, great.
 Use compliance requirements to make smart budgeting requests that both close gaps and advances the security mission.

 2: Operational Metrics and Staff Utilization